Ashwin4514/iTracker/README.md

 # iTracker
-This is an Employee Recruitment Tool.
+This is an Employee Recruitment Tool designed using Java and Angular.